jhochmuth/Botokovich/README.md

 A project to investigate the applicability of deep learning to music generation.
 Please note: this project is still in an early experimental stage.

+Example of generated music in staff notation:

 ![Generated music img](https://github.com/jhochmuth/Botokovich/blob/master/data/generated_examples/exemplary_examples/chorales/sheetmusic_300hs_10bs_001lr_40e_0.png)

-Visit this [link](https://drive.google.com/file/d/1MtvIiXnByA16t_IBB8ZZC_4ppqlmgbHT/view?usp=sharing) to hear an example of music created using the techniques outlined here.
+Visit this [link](https://drive.google.com/file/d/1MtvIiXnByA16t_IBB8ZZC_4ppqlmgbHT/view?usp=sharing) to hear the midi of this example.
 This example was created using a model trained on Bach chorales.

 ## Specifics
 Music notation contains a large number of similarities to language.